-Now in the Brownsville city limits the area is cleared with roads and lined with homes, but at the time this was miles of thick, thorny, underbrush.
-General Zachary Taylor’s initial clash with Mexican forces at this site was the beginning of a two year war over the boundary.
+Now in the Brownsville city limits, the area is cleared with roads and lined with homes.
+At the time however this was miles of thick, thorny, underbrush.
+General Zachary Taylor’s initial clash with Mexican forces here was the beginning of a two year war over the boundary.

 A resaca is a dry channel of the river.
 Although now the resaca is flowing with water, at the time this would have been dry.